isometrikai/isometrik-chat-flutter/example/README.md

 # chat_component_example

-Demonstrates how to use the isometrik_chat_flutter plugin.
+Demonstrates how to use the isometrik_flutter_chat plugin.

 ## Getting Started